Bully for Steve

 "Bully for Steve" is the sixteenth episode of the sixth season of the American animated television series American Dad!.
 The 94th episode of the series overall, it first aired on Fox in the United States on April 25, 2010.
-In the episode, Stan is unhappy with Steve's passive behavior, so he poses as a bully to "toughen him up", despite Francine's disapproval.
+In the episode, Stan is unhappy with Steve's passive behavior, so he poses as a bully to "toughen him up", despite Francine's disapproval, but Stan gets what he deserve as Steve recognizes Stan's hypocrisy.
 Meanwhile, Hayley and Jeff reconnect after they run into each other at a carnival.

-"Bully for Steve" was written by Matt Fusfeld and Alex Cuthbertson, and was directed by Rodney Clouden.
-It contains the reappearance of reoccurring character Reginald, continuing his relationship storyline with Hayley, which was previously set up in "Return of the Bling".
+"Bully for Steve" was written by Matt Fusfeld and Alex Cuthbertson and was directed by Rodney Clouden.
+It contains the reappearance of recurring character Reginald, continuing his relationship storyline with Hayley, which was previously set up in "Return of the Bling".
 The episode features guest performances of Jeff Fischer, Kevin Michael Richardson, Cleo King, and Erik Durbin.
 The episode was rated TV-14-DLV in its original broadcast.